-Youth Care Treatment Center and school has helped teens with anxiety in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with anxiety all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn about anxiety

 Anxiety disorders are some of the most commonly diagnosed mental health conditions in the country.
 Many individuals think of the presence of anxiety as being something that only adults go through due to the stress they face in their daily lives.
 However, there is an exceptional amount of children and adolescents who grapple with the overwhelming symptoms of various anxiety disorders.
 While anxiety is something that everyone will experience at some point in their lives, others experience it on a regular basis and to a point where their functionality becomes disturbed as a result.
 These individuals can start to feel all-consumed by feelings of worry about things they cannot control.

 There are different types of anxiety disorders that children and adolescents may suffer from, including generalized anxiety disorder, separation anxiety disorder, social anxiety disorder, panic disorder, specific phobia, and agoraphobia.
 Each one of these categories has its own grouping of symptoms, and while some young people will only struggle with one type of anxiety, others can battle multiple types.